 0. Introduction

-The present manual offers a guide for installation and first time configuration of PrivateServer which along with PrivateWave composes the Enterprise Voice Security Suite: the solution that ensures the safety and inviolability of voice communications on both mobile and fixed phones by offering a secure voice convergence system in a corporate network.
+The present manual offers a guide to manage the PrivateServer that (among PrivateWave clients) composes the Enterprise Voice Security Suite: the solution that ensures the safety and inviolability of voice communications on both mobile and fixed phones by offering a secure voice convergence system in a corporate network.

 Requirements

+An installed and on-line PrivateServer.